 Generators can keep the lights on, keep the refrigerator running and regulate your home’s temperature.
 An emergency generator is an excellent choice if you’re near a natural gas line, don’t have a solar power system and need lots of energy for longer periods at home.

 Fortunately, permanent generators can produce plenty of power during an outage.
 And compared to portable generators, they’re quieter (but not silent) and larger (about the size of an HVAC unit).
 Permanent generators require professional installation.

 They’re designed to be waterproof and may include an automatic transfer switch that can restore power remotely.

 Fuel-powered generators can connect to your home’s natural gas or propane line.
-You can refill them yourself using gas, propane or diesel.
+You can refill your gas generator using propane diesel, or gas.
 A 20-kilowatt model is large enough to cover a full energy load for a home up to 2,500 square feet.

 Freedom Solar often installs this size at residences.
-About half of our customers choose a gas line-connected generator, and the other half usually installs a stand-alone propane tank.
+About half of our customers choose a gas generator that can be connected through an underground plumbing line, and the other half usually installs a stand-alone propane tank.

 As technology advances, generator options are on the rise.
 Here are some of the most well-known options.

 Kohler residential generators are known for their top-notch quality.
 They’re dual-fuel rated and feature a durable design to withstand harsh conditions.